Courses: See a complete listing of all scheduled

 There are three groups running now, one of which will end soon, so it is likely

-with other themes and for those with specific interests if there is sufficient interest, so if you don't think you fit
+with specific themes and for those with specific interests if there is sufficient interest, so if you don't think you fit

-into one of the above groups, contact me and we will see what
+into one of the proposed groups, contact me and we will see what

 other possibilities there may be for you, now, or in the future.

-to lead and guide, and in general, it is your interests, questions and the issues you bring up that
+to lead and guide.
+In general, it is your interests, questions and the issues you bring up that

 will steer what we get into and the direction we take — the